|2018 Art Competition Theme:

 Accepted mediums for the two-dimensional artwork are as follows:

 Each entry must be original in concept, design, and execution and may not violate U.S. copyright

 - Drawings: colored pencil, pencil, ink, marker, pastels, charcoal (It is recommended that

-charcoal and pastel drawings be fixed.)
+- charcoal and pastel drawings be fixed.)

-- Collage: must be two dimensional
+- Collages: must be two dimensional

 - Prints: lithographs, silkscreen, block prints

 - Mixed Media: use of more than two mediums such as pencil, ink, watercolor, etc.